 compiled from various sources: 4WardEver UK

-17 March 2011 will mark four years since the death of one of the stalwarts of the campaign movement against deaths in police custody and abuse by police and prison officers in the United Kingdom.
+17 March 2013 marked six years since the death of one of the stalwarts of the campaign movement against deaths in police custody and abuse by police and prison officers in the United Kingdom.
 Gilly saved three lives and restored the sight of two others when he donated his organs after his death in March 2007.